oeasenet/goe/docs/guide/contributing.md

 ## Licensing

-By contributing to Goe, you agree that your contributions will be licensed under its [Apache 2.0 License](../LICENSE).
+By contributing to Goe, you agree that your contributions will be licensed under its MIT License.

 Thank you for considering contributing to the Goe framework!
 Your efforts help make it better for everyone.

 ---

-Next, we'll provide a handy [Appendix: Glossary](18-appendix-glossary.md) of terms.
+Please refer to the documentation for comprehensive guides on using the framework.
 ```